What's your name?

 1: It makes the user feel lucky to have visited your site today versus 2 months ago.

-And 2: it let’s them know this isn’t a norm.
-So now the user isn’t added you to the dreaded “this retailer offers great discounts” bucket.
+And 2: it let’s them know this isn’t the norm.
+Now the user hasn’t added you to the dreaded “this retailer offers great discounts” bucket.

 I was on Withings and decided to pull the trigger on their beautiful Steel HR 40mm Black watch.
-It helped that it was discounted $60.
-But as we discussed above discounts can be dangerous.
+It helped that it was discounted by $60.
+However, as we discussed above, discounts can be dangerous.

 Here is how I would have solved this.
 I would have added a link that said, “Why the discount?” (notice the link right below the $119.95 price).
 Note: Withings isn’t a client.
 This is a made-up example to illustrate our copywriting process.